platonai/PulsarRPA/README.md

             from
         load_and_select('https://www.amazon.com/dp/B00BTX5926', ':root')"

-The responses are as the following:
+The response is as the following:

     {
         "uuid": "cc611841-1f2b-4b6b-bcdd-ce822d97a2ad",